SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/lims_migration.rst

 About the LIMS database
 -----------------------

 In the overall workflow of the Barcode of Wildlife Project, the LIMS database stores all of the lab-specific data associated with barcode sequencing of samples.
-A typical lab workflow starts with DNA extraction, then amplification of targeted DNA regions via PCR, then sequencing.
+A typical lab workflow starts with DNA extraction, then amplification of targeted DNA regions via PCR, followed by sequencing.
+The LIMS database also stores final version of sequences submitted to GenBank through this platform.
 Users document the progress of this workflow in Geneious using the specially-designed Biocode plugin, but all supporting data is stored in the LIMS database.

 The LIMS database itself is a relational MySQL database designed by the developers of Geneious for this purpose.
 It is made up of 20 tables, connected together by several foreign keys.
 Here is a diagram of the tables in the database: